-I have been a member of a professional group for about 9 months.
+I had been a member of a professional group for about 9 months.
 This group has “levels” that separate the beginners from the more experienced.
 When I joined, I received the ego stroke of qualifying for the “more experienced” level.

 I like ego stokes.
 They feel good.